riya-gandhi/website-platform-classifier/README.md

 Scope of improvement:
 1. Instead of assuming 7 websites as mentioned in the input file, we can iterate till we get empty object by initially removing all empty cells in between the input column.
+2. Instead of using puppeteer library to manually search through dom structure, we can use builtWith api to get the classifier of the website.